buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 see
-:file:`master/docs/examples/repo_gerrit.cfg` in the Buildbot distribution for an example setup of :class:`GerritChangeSource`.
+:file:`master/docs/examples/repo_gerrit.cfg` in the Buildbot distribution for an example setup of :bb:chsrc:`GerritChangeSource`.

+.. bb:chsrc:: Change Hooks

 .. _Change-Hooks-HTTP-Notifications: